Children love a good story, don't they? Especially a good bedtime story.

 I do hope that the fact that this is the story of an illegal pheasant poaching enterprise doesn't mean that my two are planning to grow up to be master criminals......

-A lyrical tale set in Ireland about music, dancing, fairies and family.
+The New Policeman is a lyrical tale set in Ireland about music, dancing, fairies and family.
 If you've ever wondered why time seems to pass more quickly the older you get, this could just be the answer.

 It also explains where all those odd socks go to.
 Delightfully there is also a snippet of related music before each chapter.
 The older son took this one to read for himself the moment I finished reading it aloud.